TakenPilot/cloudflare-workers/static-sites/README.md

 ## Purge

-Particular routes can be cleared from the cache by setting the PURGE_TOKEN env variable to a secret value and then sending a PURGE request with the header `Authentication: Bearer <token>` set to that value.
+Particular routes can be cleared from the cache by setting the PURGE_TOKEN env variable to a secret value and then sending a PURGE request with the header `Authentication: Bearer <token>`.

 ## AB Testing Groups

 Adding a cookie called `__Host-hostname` will change the host that is served.
-For example, setting the cookie to `__Host-hostname=example.com.test` will serve the test website "example.com.test" until the cookie is cleared.

-Clients can read the cookie to set analytics for hich website they're seeing.
+For example, setting the cookie on example.com to `__Host-hostname=example.com.test` will serve the test website "example.com.test" instead of the regular site until the cookie is cleared.
+Clients can read the cookie to set analytics.

 ## Testing